 The FDA’s uneven enforcement of its authority has created a multibillion-dollar regulatory loophole for overseas manufacturers that undermines the agency’s ability to protect the American people.
-It incentivizes companies to shift production the countries beyond the reach of the FDA’s more rigorous inspections.
+It incentivizes companies to shift production to countries beyond the reach of the FDA’s more rigorous inspections.
 The consequence is less resilient pharmaceutical supply chains, and more American people exposed to potentially substandard, harmful, and even lethal generic drugs.

 Here is how the FDA must be reformed to ensure the United States is prepared for a future pandemic and essential medicines are safe, affordable, and readily accessible for all Americans.

 Chinese and Indian manufacturers receive the most FDA warning letters for violations of good manufacturing practices which can result in unsafe generic drugs.
 Companies that have received multiple warning letters are often allowed to continue to sell their generics to the American people.